Sherwood C. Spring

-Sherwood Clark Spring (born September 3, 1944) is a retired United States Army colonel and former NASA astronaut.
+Sherwood Clark "Woody" Spring (born September 3, 1944) is a retired United States Army colonel and former NASA astronaut.
 Spring is married with two children.
 He is the father of United States Olympian Justin Spring.
 Sherwood Spring has logged 165 hours in space, 12 of which were spent conducting spacewalks.
 Spring has also accumulated 3,500 hours in 25 different military and civilian aircraft; over 1,500 of those hours were spent in jet aircraft.

 Personal life

 Spring was active in the Boy Scouts of America where he achieved its second highest rank, Life Scout.
 Spring met his future wife, Debbie Cooper (an elementary school physical education teacher), while they were both students at the University of Arizona.

-Spring's son, Justin, was a member of the 2008 US Olympic Men's Gymnastics team that earned bronze in Beijing, and is currently the head coach at the University of Illinois.
+Spring's son, Justin, was a member of the 2008 US Olympic Men's Gymnastics team that earned bronze in Beijing, was the men's gymnastics head coach at the University of Illinois for 12 seasons and currently an assistant coach at the University of Alabama.

 Education

 Graduated from Ponaganset High School (North Scituate, Rhode Island) in 1963; received a Bachelor of Science degree in General Engineering from the United States Military Academy in 1967 and a Master of Science degree in Aerospace Engineering from the University of Arizona in 1974.
 Graduated from the United States Naval Test Pilot School in 1976 and the Defense Systems Management College in 1989.